MighTy-Weaver/mighty-weaver.github.io/_pages/research.md

 * In this paper, we benchmark the CSKB population task with a new large-scale dataset by first aligning four popular CSKBs, and then presenting a high-quality human-annotated evaluation set to probe neural models’ commonsense reasoning ability.
 We also propose a novel inductive commonsense reasoning model that reasons over graphs.
-* Published in *The 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP2021)*.
-(Main Conference)
+* Published in *The 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP2021)* (Main Conference).

 ## 5. ***DISCOS*: Bridging the Gap between Discourse Knowledge and Commonsense Knowledge**